filippo82/filippo82.github.io/content/posts/docker101.md

 docker run -d --name mycontainer -p 80:80 fastapi_simple
 ```

+The syntax for `-p` is `HOST_PORT:CLIENT_PORT`.

 ## Login into DockerHub

 ```shell
 docker login
 ```

+Logging in with your password grants your terminal complete access to your account.
+For better security, log in with a limited-privilege personal access token.
+Learn more at https://docs.docker.com/go/access-tokens/

 ## Tag an image